willfaught/go-guide/README.md

 Some reasons not to use `testify/suite`:

 - It encourages shared state among test methods, which is difficult to reason about, extend, and parallelize.
 Most tests should be independent and able to run in parallel.
-The motivation for using suites goes away as soon as you isolate every test.
+The motivation to use test frameworks goes away as soon as you isolate every test.
 - You have to have a driver test in the Go test framework just to get it to work:

 ```go